 Instructions

-- With a knife, cut off the parts of the eggplants that are attached to the stems (calyxes).
-Then, make lengthwise slits in the skin at intervals of 0.6 inch (1.5cm).
+- Trim off the parts of eggplants that are attached to the stems (calyxes).
+Then, make lengthwise slits in the skins at intervals of ⅗ inch (1.5cm).

-- Heat a pan and grill the eggplants over medium heat, rolling them occasionally, until the skins are browned all over for about 10 minutes.
+- Heat a dry pan and grill the eggplants over medium heat, turning them occasionally, until the skins are browned all over, for about 10 minutes.

-- Take the eggplants out of the pan and let them cool.
-Once the eggplants have cooled enough to be touched, peel them, leaving the stems intact.
+- Remove the eggplants from the pan and let them cool.
+Once they have cooled enough to handle, peel them from the slits, leaving the stems intact.

 - Cut the peeled eggplants into bite-sized pieces.
-If you want to eat them freshly made, proceed to the next step.
-If you prefer to eat them cold, let them chill in the refrigerator for at least 1 hour before moving on to the next step.
+If you enjoy them freshly made, proceed to the next step.
+If you intend to consume them cold, let them chill in the refrigerator for at least 1 hour before proceeding to the next step.

-- Serve in a bowl and drizzle soy sauce over the top.
-Add grated ginger and shaved bonito flakes according to your preference.
+- Serve them in bowls and drizzle soy sauce over the top.
+Add grated ginger and shaved bonito flakes to taste.

 Notes